abakedapplepie/RealDeviceMap-tools/README.md

 Tools for managing RealDeviceMap data

 ## rdm-tools.php
-This file contains all tools in one go.

 ### Features
 * Nest polygon importer
   * Query Overpass for nests from the latest PoGo OSM sync